kristenjacobs/container-networking/README.md

 # Containers From Scratch

-An example of creating linux network namespaces, connected via a bridges.
+An example of creating linux network namespaces, connected via a bridge.

 Creates the 2 VMs (containers-from-scratch-1 and containers-from-scratch-2: